 As Pittsburgh's housing market has changed in recent years, the availability of affordable housing has declined.
 These market changes have affected both naturally occurring affordable units and those available to households utilizing Housing Choice Vouchers.
 In response, HACP initiated its initial landlord initiatives in an attempt to increase the number of landlords participating in the HCV program, and to increase the number and quality of units available.
-HACP also used standard regulations to secure approval of a Success Rate Payment Standard for the City, effectively increasing the payment standard to 119% of the area Fair Market Rent.
-However, rental costs continue to escalate in many neighborhoods.
-As a result, HACP has added this as an overarching principle, and plans to complete further analysis of these market changes, and will pursue additional initiatives targeted to increasing the number and quality of housing options for households utilizing tenant-based rental assistance.
+HACP has proposed in this plan an alternative payment standard to address the limited housing stock and increased rental costs.
+HACP plans to continue further analysis of these market changes and will pursue additional initiatives targeted to increasing the number and quality of housing options for households utilizing tenant-based rental assistance.